Waste FREE (Realization of a Recycling-oriented Society)

 Precisely Understanding Water Uses and Usage Volumes

 Water withdrawal, water discharged, and water consumed at Kawasaki Heavy Industries, Kawasaki Railcar Manufacturing, and Kawasaki Motors over the last four years are shown on the ESG data page.
-We are working on reducing the amount of water consumed by reexamining how we use water, such as in production activities and boilers, as we explore ways to promote more efficient and effective water usage.
+We are undertaking initiatives to reduce the amount of water we consume through means including the use of recycled water.
+We are meanwhile exploring ways for water to be used in an efficient and effective manner while reconfirming its various usages, such as during production activities and in boilers.
 By rolling out these initiatives across the Group, we will reduce water resource risks.

 Manufacturing Facilities and Water Level Risk (Water Stress)